menu

 Falcon Heights’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Falcon Heights is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Falcon Heights doesn't have a public transportation system that people use for their commute.

 Demographics